 Watercress is a nutrient-rich plant found in aquatic and semi-aquatic environments across the globe.
-Watercress belongs to the cabbage family, alongside common vegetables such as kale, broccoli, horseradish, cauliflower, Chinese cabbage, turnip, and collards.
-Watercress is a herb native to the United Kingdom and Asia.
+Scientifically, it belongs to the cabbage family, alongside common vegetables such as kale, broccoli, horseradish, cauliflower, Chinese cabbage, turnip, and collards.
+It is a herb native to the United Kingdom and Asia.
 Today, the vegetable is still grown in the United Kingdom.
 It is found in many more regions in the United States, New Zealand, Africa, Australia, and South America.

 Although watercress is designated a weed in certain jurisdictions, it is cultivated commercially in the United Kingdom.
-Watercress is also grown in gardens and hydroponic farms.
+In addition, watercress is grown in gardens and hydroponic farms.
 The vegetable can be found in supermarkets and local markets in fresh and packaged form.
 In some cases, watercress is sold as sprouts, with edible shoots being harvested just a few days after sprouting.

 Health Benefits of Watercress

 Watercress is a well-known superfood, considering its rich nutritional profile.
 The high nutritional value and superfood label have caused widespread use of this vegetable across the world.
-Watercress is also often included in the diet to improve the flavor profile of different dishes.
+In addition, watercress often gets included in the diet to improve the flavor profile of different dishes.

 Watercress is a nutrient-dense vegetable